sethadam1/essential-mac-apps/README.md

 A versatile media converter that handles video, audio, and image files with support for hundreds of formats, batch processing, and seamless integration with macOS.
 Perfect for converting FLAC to mp3 or other audio or video conversions.

 ### ⭐️ [Pixelmator Pro](https://www.pixelmator.com/pro/)💰
 A powerful, full-featured image editor designed exclusively for Mac that combines professional-grade tools with an intuitive interface, perfect for photo editing, digital art, and graphic design.
+Instead of Photoshop, try this at a fraction of the price.

 ### [VOX](https://vox.rocks/)💰
 A premium audio player designed for audiophiles that supports high-resolution audio formats including FLAC, DSD, and more.
 Features a beautiful interface, advanced audio engine, and cloud music streaming capabilities.